 You’re all snug and settled on the sofa, or typing away at your laptop, and suddenly, your adorable kitty jumps onto your lap, curls into a ball, and purrs away peacefully.
 Many ponder the question, “Why does my cat sit on me?”.

-Why Does my Cat Sit On Me?
+Why Does My Cat Sit Always On Me?

 1. They Crave Attention